Hullow/MiniRT/Documentation/Implementation.md

 - Normal vector: depends on point of object (sphere, plane, cylinder) ?

+## Coordinate system
+- From the book, "left-handed coordinates" (RT Challenge p.3):
+	- x: pointing to the right
+	- y: pointing up
+	- z: pointing away from us

+## Comparing numbers
+- Two floats : use `|a - b| < e`, where e is a very small number like 0.0001 (`1e-4` in C)
+- Comparing to infinity: use a very large number, like `1e10`

 ## Sphere ray intersection
 - See equation in [Ray Tracing - Wikipedia](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)#Example).
 N.b.: don't calculate negative value, which is behind us.
 How to determine which is negative value in advance ?
 > If the quantity under the square root (the discriminant) is negative, then the ray does not intersect the sphere.